cap-js/attachments/README.md

 When using a dedicated storage target, the attachment is not stored in the underlying database; instead, it is saved on the specified storage target and only a reference to the file is kept in the database, as defined in the CDS model.

-For using SAP Object Store, you must already have an SAP Object Store service instance with a bucket which you can access.
+For using SAP Object Store, you must already have an SAP Object Store service instance with a storage target which you can access.
 To connect it, follow this setup.

 1. Log in to Cloud Foundry: